StatelyCloud/demo-w/README.md

 * This version doesn't properly track createdAt and lastModifiedAt times.
 * Validation needs to happen on the client side, since there's no schema to enforce shape.
 * In the StatelyDB version, we easily enforce uniqueness of user by email - in the DDB version this requires carefully writing to (and reading from) two copies of the user with a transaction.

+## Step 4: Set up a Store and Schema

+1. Create the backing table and IAM roles in your account by following: https://docs.stately.cloud/deployment/byoc/
+2. In the Console, click "New Store", select BYOC and provide the table ARN from above.
+3. Copy the store ID and schema ID.
+6978411690784381 and 4291558376530788.
+5. Create an Access Key with the type "Data Plane Key for BYOC".